Kate Lowe, Ph.D.

 412 S Peoria St, Chicago, IL 60607.
 Suite 238

-Kate Lowe studies transportation at the intersection of policy, funding, and social equity.
-Her work examines how varied stakeholders and transportation policies interact across different levels of government and how this impacts transportation investments.
-Much of her work has focused on how federal funding programs interface with local funding, with an emphasis on equity implications.
-She also studies the transportation perspectives and experiences of low-income populations and has completed work on low-income households in Louisiana.
-Most recently, she is turning to racial dynamics and local investment choices around streetcars, as well Chicago-based qualitative research on low and moderate income communities of color.
+Kate Lowe studies transportation at the intersection of policy, funding, and mobility justice.
+Her work examines how varied stakeholders and transportation policies interact across different levels of government and how this impacts transportation investments and racial inequities.
+She also conducts qualitative research on lived experiences of mobility and accessibility for low-income populations and Black and Brown communities.
 She received a Ph.D. in City and Regional Planning from Cornell University, a M.A. in Community Development and Planning from Clark University, and a B.A. in Cultural Anthropology from Bard College.

 See Google Scholar link above for academic publications and below for recent other writing.

 Lowe, K. (2022, November 9).
 Debate over TIFs should not delay Red Line extension.
 Chicago Tribune.
 Available at https://www.chicagotribune.com/opinion/commentary/ct-opinion-red-line-extension-tif-funding-20221109-wjygoisf7ve7lnck2odnkj3aly-story.html.

 Lowe, K., Sutton, S., & Tilahun, N. (2022, July 19).
 Debate over speeding tickets misses larger point about traffic safety.
 Chicago Sun-Times.
 Available at https://chicago.suntimes.com/2022/7/19/23270237/debate-over-speeding-tickets-misses-larger-point-about-traffic-safety.